RichardLitt/octobuild/index.md

 ---
 # Octobuild

-Is a project board where you, as a developer, can post what you're working on this October, and can see what other cool projects people are working on.
+Is a project board where you can post what you're working on this October, and can see what other cool projects people are working on.
 Think of it like a month-long hackathon, online, with no judges, no prizes, no pressure, and no competition.
 It's just letting other developers know what you're working on so you can see, share, collaborate, hold each other (accountable), and be inspired.

 ## Participate

 Post your project in on [Octobuild's GitHub Issues](https://github.com/RichardLitt/octobuild/issues) list, and once one of us mark it as a project it'll appear here automagically.

+## Projects

+<div id="projects" class="current-projects"></div>

 ## Last year's participants: